 Building trust through faith: a new approach to childhood health in south east London

-Since May 2025, Food for Purpose has been engaging Black African Majority church leaders to explore their views on childhood immunisation, particularly the MMR vaccine.
+Since May 2025, Food for Purpose has been engaging with Black African Majority Christian church leaders to explore their views on childhood immunisation, particularly the MMR vaccine.
 The project recognises that faith and culture play significant roles in shaping health beliefs and behaviours, and aims to create resources that are culturally, spiritually and scientifically grounded.

 A group of key community leaders - including lead pastors and an African Christian health visitor, have helped shape this approach.
 Through conversation workshops with a diverse group of over 35 Nigerian and Ghanaian church leaders, community leaders and parents, as well as targeted surveys, the group have identified what matters most to the community.